kushalj/mv-ghostentista/README.md

 ### 1.0.0
 - Grunt build for great and easy local development
-- Easy customisation of colors and stuff in config.less
+- Easy customisation of colors and stuff in style.less
-- Using open source fonts
+- New open source paragraph font Roboto
+- Support for all languages using latin and latin extended alphabet
 - Enhanced typography (optimal chars per line on each platform)
+- Trendy slabby headlines
-- Slimstrap styled forms and components
+- Nanostrap (Bootstrap) styled forms and components for convenience
 - Featured posts support
+- FitVids.js for responsive videos (thanks @anieto)
+- Lots of changes, tweaks and enhancements
+- (NOT YET) Component helpers - gallery, masonry, buttons, highlights and other cool stuff
-- Menu support (By adding links to `assets/js/config.js` file.
+- (NOT YET) Menu support (By adding links to `assets/js/config.js` file.
 No other way.
 Blame @TryGhost)
-- Custom `error.hbs` page
+- (NOT YET) Custom `error.hbs` page
-- Smart logo colors by detecting background color with `BackgroundCheck.js`
+- (NOT YET) Smart logo colors by detecting background color with `BackgroundCheck.js`
-- The Configurator
+- (FAR FROM DONE) The Configurator
-@todo complete this
 ____
 ### 0.6.0
 - loading assets using ghosts helpers bug #10